JustDaniBTW/JustDaniBTW/README.md

 👋 Hey there!
 Welcome to my GitHub profile!
 I'm Dani, a passionate software developer based in Moscow, Russia.
 With a knack for coding and a love for technology, I thrive on building cool projects and exploring new concepts in the world of programming.

-👨‍💻 I'm well-versed in a variety of languages and technologies, including C#, C++, Python, JavaScript, HTML, CSS, Ruby on Rails, Unity, and Unreal Engine.
+👨‍💻 I'm well-versed in a variety of languages and technologies, including C#, C++, Python, JavaScript, HTML, CSS, Unity, and Unreal Engine.
 Whether it's crafting elegant backend solutions or designing captivating frontend interfaces, I'm always up for a challenge.

 😄 When it comes to pronouns, you can call me he/him.